 Projects per year

-I am on the editorial board for Childhood & Philosophy: Journal of the International Council for Philosophical Inquiry with Children and for Scottish Educational Review.
+I am on the editorial board for Childhood & Philosophy: Journal of the International Council for Philosophical Inquiry with Children and for Scottish Educational Review: an International Journal of Education Research.

-I have established and lead the Philosophy with Children Network.
-This group brings together teachers and others trained to facilitate Community of Philosophical Inquiry with children and adults.
-We meet on a monthly basis to explore ways of developing philosophy in schools and the wider community, we engage in joint research activity and we continue to practise facilitating CoPI as a group to maintain our facilitation skills.
-We have members around Scotland, but also in England, Australia and the USA.
+I established and lead the Philosophy with Children and Communities Network.
+This group brings together teachers and others trained to facilitate Community of Philosophical Inquiry (CoPI) with children and adults.
+We meet on a monthly basis to explore ways of developing philosophy in schools and the wider community, we engage in joint research activity, and we continue to practise facilitating CoPI as a group to maintain our facilitation skills.
+We have members around Scotland, but also in England, Australia, Russia and the USA.
 Our website is currently under construction.

-I am a member of the General Teaching Council for Scotland, the International Council for Philosophical Inquiry with Children, SOPHIA, the European Foundation for Philosophy with Children, the Philosophical Society of Great Britain and the Royal Philosophical Society of Glasgow (Council member 2009-2010).
+I am a member of the General Teaching Council for Scotland, the International Council for Philosophical Inquiry with Children, and the Royal Philosophical Society of Glasgow.

 Doctor of Philosophy, University of Glasgow